City Market (Charleston, South Carolina): History

 Charleston's first public market was established in 1692 at the corner of Broad and Meeting streets, although a formal brick building wasn't built at the site until 1739.
 This first "Beef Market" was replaced by a more appealing structure in 1760, and within a short period, new markets for fish and general merchandise were established along Vendue (Queen) and Tradd streets.
-In 1788, Revolutionary War general Charles Cotesworth Pinckney and other landowners along an existing canal donated a strip of recovered marshland for the establishment of the "Centre Market," which would stretch from the docks of Charleston Harbor all the way to Meeting Street.
+In 1788, Revolutionary War general Charles Cotesworth Pinckney and other landowners along an existing canal donated a strip of recovered marshland for the establishment of the "Centre Market," which would stretch from the docks of Charleston Harbor to Meeting Street.
 The donation was subject to three conditions: (1) the City had to use the property to create Market Street and market buildings for that purpose in perpetuity, (2) the City had two years to build the market buildings, and (3) the remaining land of the donors that then would front on Market Street could not be especially taxed for the construction costs.
-If the property is not used for a market, the donor specifically reserved the right to reclaim the land.
+The donor expressly reserved the right to reclaim the land if the property is not used for a market.

-The first market sheds were erected around 1790, and gradually expanded to occupy most of the strip from the harbor to Meeting Street by 1806.
+The first market sheds were erected around 1790 and gradually expanded to occupy most of the strip from the harbor to Meeting Street by 1806.
 After the Beef Market building burned in 1796, Charleston's beef market was shifted to the Centre Market.
 In its early days, the market was primarily a place to sell foodstuffs, and was subdivided into sections for beef, fish, and farm produce.
-The market was also a social center, where the city's lower and middle class residents could gather for drinking and playing games.
+The market was also a social center where lower and middle-class residents could gather to drink and play games.
 Vultures, which kept the market clean by eating discarded meat scraps, were a common sight at the market into the 20th century and were protected by law.

-In 1838, a fire destroyed the market's head-house, and the city enlisted local architect Edward B. White (1806–1882) to design the current head-house, Market Hall, which was completed in 1841.
-The upper room of the hall initially served as a large assembly room, and later as a military recruiting office at the outbreak of the Civil War.
+In 1838, a fire destroyed the market's headhouse, and the city enlisted local architect Edward B. White (1806–1882) to design the current headhouse, Market Hall, which was completed in 1841.
+The upper room of the hall initially served as a large assembly room and later as a military recruiting office at the outbreak of the Civil War.

 While Charleston's City Hall was undergoing significant repairs in 1881-1882, the mayor worked out of Market Hall.

-In 1899, the United Daughters of the Confederacy Chapter 4 began using Market Hall to house the Confederate Museum, which displayed Confederate artifacts and other items from the city's Civil War period.
+In 1899, the United Daughters of the Confederacy Chapter 4 began using Market Hall to house a Confederate Museum that displayed artifacts and other items from the city's Confederate period.
 The museum closed in 1989 after Market Hall suffered substantial damage during Hurricane Hugo (including the partial removal of its roof), and was later reopened after having been temporarily housed in a Charleston kindergarten.